daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 1. Hardware: Personal computer with internet connection.
 2. Software:
-   1. SSH Clinet (BitVise recommended).
+   1. SSH Client (BitVise recommended).
    2. Stata license (contact your department's IT service).
 3. Cloud Service:
    1. A classroom in AWS Educate.